dlr-pa/riaf/README.md

 # riaf -- a Repository Infrastructure that Accommodates Files

-riaf is LR repository infrastructure to accommodate files.
+riaf is a repository infrastructure to accommodate files.

 [riaf documentation](https://dlr-pa.gitlab.io/riaf/)